FAQ

 Further information can be found in our informational booklet on commercial placing onto the German market.
 FAQ: Commercial initial distribution

-If the name of the contract manufacturer appears with the phrase 'produced for [name/brand of retail company]', it is the contract manufacturer who is the initial distributor / producer and therefore the party subject to registration and system participation.
+If the name of the contract packager appears, e.g. with the phrase "manufactured for [name/brand of retail company]", it is the filling party/contract packager who is the initial distributor/producer and therefore the party under obligation under the Verpackungsgesetz.

-Identifying markers can often allow conclusions to be drawn through research about the company marked.
+Through research, identifying markers can often allow conclusions to be drawn about the company marked.
 They typically bear no relevance under packaging law.
 In any case, further steps are required with identifying markers to determine the company marked.
 For this reason, if the name of the other company is not indicated, identifying markers do not lead to non-applicability of section 3 (9) VerpackG.
-Identifying markers are required under food law for some foodstuffs in particular to indicate origin but they bear no relevance under packaging law.
+Identifying markers are required under food law for some foodstuffs in particular to indicate origin, but they bear no relevance under packaging law.

 Mandatory specification of names owing to other legal provisions that are not related to producer status under packaging law cannot on their own rule out application of section 3 (9) VerpackG.
 Section 3 (9) VerpackG must be applied if the other requirements are met.